-Detroit-born keyboardist Greg Phillinganes has been one of the most sought-after session musicians of the last half century.
+Detroit-born keyboardist and arranger Greg Phillinganes has been one of the most sought-after session musicians of the last half century, with a resume that is virtually unmatched.

 Phillinganes worked on Jackson's seminal album, Thriller, and took a song rejected for the album as the lead single for his own sophomore album Pulse, again hitting on the lower end of the charts with "Behind the Mask."
 He also landed a quiet storm hit with his version of the classic Rogers and Hammerstein tune "I Have Dreamed."